TechPrudent/microservices-dashboard-server/README.md

 First you need to setup your server.
 To do this just setup a simple boot project (using [start.spring.io](start.spring.io) for example).

-Build the microservices-dashboard-server project from source (see below), and add the artefact as a depencency to your new Spring Boot's dependencies:
+Build the microservices-dashboard-server project from source (see below), and add the artefact as a dependency to your new Spring Boot's dependencies:

 ```xml
 <dependency>